 “I can see that.
 Couldn’t this wait five minutes?”
 The POTUS shooed Faucett away.
-He withdrew his head and closed the door.
+Faucett withdrew his head and closed the door.
 Manfred feigned cordiality and greeted the president of China.
 “Huli!”

 “Manfweed,” Hu Li replied.
 “Have you fine-ree come to yo senses?”

 “I don’t know what you mean, Huli.
-Oh…,” he continued snidely, “…do you mean that because of the First Lady situation that I have somehow changed my mind and decided to acquiesce to your demands?”
+Oh…,” the POTUS continued, snidely, “…do you mean that because of the first lady situation that I have somehow changed my mind and decided to acquiesce to your demands?”

 “Don’t be coy, Huli.”

-“I’m not being a-coy.
-I do not know anything about it.”
+“I’m not a-being coy.
+I do not know anything about her.”